qtotuan/qtotuan.github.io/_posts/2017-10-17-thoughts-on-ab-testing.markdown

 <h1><%= @test_header %></h1>
 ```

 However, it seems more natural to keep the controller clean of concrete outputting data.
-So we'll generate the variable in the controller, but move the conditional logic with the two header to the view.
+So we'll generate the variable in the controller, but move the conditional logic for the two headers to the view.

 ``` ruby
 # controller